hv-leo/pdi-twitter-plugin/docs/TwitterSearch.md

 There are three tabs to be configured: search, authentication, and output tabs.

 ### Search Tab
-In the search tab, we must configure the query we want to perform.
+In the search tab, we must configure the search we want to perform.

 ![alt text](https://github.com/LeonardoCoelho71950/pdi-twitter-plugin/blob/master/docs/screenshots/search-tab.png "Search Tab configuration")